Do you want to get more traffic to your website from Twitter in 2021?

 - Go to Google and search by typing in this thread - site:twitter.com inurl:lists <insert search term>

-Twitter will match those email addresses with registered users and target them when you have something to promote.
+Twitter will match those email addresses or website visits with registered users and target them when you have something to promote.

 This is another great way to use Twitter to grow your business.